adrien-febvay/minify-css-idents/README.md

 The solutions it uses are not optimal yet:
 - At the moment it uses `css-loader` to do its job, instead of having a loader of its own.
 - It cannot detect global CSS identifiers yet, which must therefore be declared in the options.
-- It might taps the wrong Webpack compilation hooks.

 This package will be improved over time.
 In the meantime, while it seems to do its job correctly, it may not work as intended with all building solutions.